 Maincrop potato varieties will produce larger crops of larger potatoes in 20 weeks.
 They will do well until late spring.
 Second cropping seed potatoes are the autumn and winter crops.
 You will have to protect them from frost in about 11 weeks.

 After settling for seed potato type, it is now time for the varieties.
 Varieties will be best informed by how you want to use your potatoes.
 Different variety of descriptions will offer you information on the best use.
 A specific variety could be best baked or boiled, roasted or mashed, or could just make the perfect French fries (chips).

-Heritage seed potatoes will offer you different sizes of potato, with different colored skins and even different colored flesh.
-Making an informed choice on your seed potato will guarantee you of quality produce.
+Heritage seed potatoes will offer you different sizes of potatoes, with different colored skins and even different colored flesh.
+Making an informed choice on your seed potato will guarantee you quality products.
 You will be able to get the best seed potato for your garden, get your favorite flavor, or get the type that stores particularly well without needing sprout inhibitors.